Chilaca vs Poblano: Two Dark Fresh Chiles

 C. annuum

-Here is where the two peppers diverge most sharply.
+The two peppers diverge most sharply in flavor.
 The chilaca has a distinctly complex flavor profile: dark, slightly smoky, with earthy undertones that some describe as reminiscent of dried fruit or mild chocolate.
-That depth is part of why it dries so well — as a pasilla (its dried form), it becomes even more concentrated and is essential to complex mole negro.
+That depth is part of why it dries so well - as a pasilla (its dried form), it becomes even more concentrated and is essential to complex mole negro.

 The poblano is milder in flavor as well as heat.
 Its taste is grassy and green when fresh, with a subtle sweetness and a thicker, crunchier flesh.
 Roasted poblanos develop a richer character - charred skin gives way to a creamy, almost buttery interior - but they never reach the dark intensity of a chilaca.

 Aroma is another differentiator.
 Chilacas have a slightly musty, complex scent even raw.
-Poblanos smell fresh and vegetal, closer to a green bell pepper with a hint of something more interesting.
+Poblanos smell fresh and vegetal, closer to a green bell pepper with a hint of something more specific.

 In cooking, this matters enormously.
 A chilaca brings background complexity and a touch of heat; a poblano contributes body and mild pepper flavor without asserting itself.
 For dishes where the pepper sauce needs to carry the meal - like an authentic mole - the chilaca (or its dried pasilla form) is indispensable.
 For stuffed preparations where the pepper is a vessel, the poblano's thick walls and milder taste make it the practical choice.